What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 Yes.

-I happen to believe that that is the uh yearning of the human spirit, yeah.
+I happen to believe that that is the yearning of the human spirit.

 Freedom.

-That the West, uh in my opinion, that the West was built upon Augustine's worldview, mixed down with a little bit of the enlightenment, but predominantly Augustine's worldview approaches humanity, that that humanity is fallen.
+I don't because this eclipses Augustine's worldview that the West, in my opinion, that the West was built upon Augustine's worldview, mixed in with a little bit of the Enlightenment, but predominantly Augustine's worldview approaches humanity, that humanity is fallen and that there is nothing inherently good in man.

-And so uh the reason I ask this question is if we uh uh if we approach uh philosophically Locke's view of the Constitution, then we're gonna be forever deploying our military in a state of perpetual war to spread democracy to people who inherently, because of the religious war for you, doesn't it have this account of the people?
+And so the reason I ask this question is if we approach philosophically Locke's view of the Constitution, then we're going to be forever deploying our military in a state of perpetual war to spread democracy to people who inherently, because of the religious worldview, doesn't have this account.

-I I think if you're going to discuss the dissent and the fall of humanity in Locke versus Augustus, we must you've got to go all the way back to the first, maybe even the second glacial age.
+I think if you're going to discuss the descent and the fall of humanity in Locke versus Augustus, we must, you've got to go all the way back to the first, maybe even the second glacial age.

-And and and come forward, and the the the the very notion here that we are using our military to spread freedom and democracy around the world is a false premise.
+And the very notion here that we are using our military to spread freedom and democracy around the world is a false premise.

 It's a misnomer.